5 Coat Warning Signs of Illness in Dogs & Cats

 Dry Skin and Dull Coats: the Underestimated Itch Driver

 Dryness is one of the most overlooked causes of itch.
-Heated indoor air, frequent bathing, and low humidity can leave skin feeling tight and reactive.
-You may notice fine flakes, static-y fur, and a coat that doesn’t lie smoothly.
-In these cases, the most satisfying “signal” is often tactile: the coat feels softer, and your dog stops pausing mid-walk to scratch.
+Heated indoor air, frequent bathing, and low humidity leave the skin barrier tight and reactive — you'll often see fine flakes, static-y fur, and a coat that won't lie smoothly.
+The most satisfying sign of improvement here is tactile: the coat feels softer, and your dog stops pausing mid-walk to scratch.

-Support dryness with gentler grooming and fewer irritants.
-Brush to lift debris without scraping the skin, and consider a humidifier in winter.
-If you add a daily supplement, choose one positioned for visible skin and coat condition rather than a single-ingredient bet; owners tend to notice the difference as a steadier sheen and fewer rough patches.
+Support dryness by easing off the irritants: brush to lift debris without scraping the skin, bathe less often with a gentle dog formula, and run a humidifier in winter.
+If you add a daily supplement, choose one built for the skin barrier rather than a single-ingredient bet — owners tend to notice the difference as a steadier sheen and fewer rough patches over a few weeks.

 Seasonal and Environmental Triggers That Keep Coming Back